Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 3) Measurement

-Measurement (observation) is the only way to ascertain and extract the result of a quantum algorithm.
-From a physical implementation view, measurement embodies a degree of complexity.
-Observing or measuring implies an interaction between macroscopic or classical objects and a quantum system, with the process forming correlations and entanglements \cite{durr1998origin, buks1998dephasing}.
-Assume the state of the system under scrutiny to be: $\ket \phi = \sum_i c_i\ket i$.
-The wave function of the entire system, together with the instrument, stands as following when the system is connected with the measuring apparatus:
+Measurement (observation) is the only method to determine and extract the result of a quantum algorithm.
+Observing or measuring implies an interaction between macroscopic or classical objects and a quantum system, resulting in correlations and entanglements \cite{durr1998origin}.
+Assume the state of a system under observation is $\ket{\phi} = \sum_i c_i \ket{i}$.
+When the system interacts with a measuring instrument, the combined wave function of the system and the instrument is given by \cref{instru},

-where \{$e_i$\} constitutes a set of the instrument's wave functions.
-This correlation signifies a form of entanglement; once we detect that the instrument acquires the state $\ket{e_i}$, the entire wave function collapses into the state $\ket i \otimes \ket{e_i}$, and the system state $\ket i$ can be inferred.
+where ${ \ket{e_i} }$ represents the set of wave functions of the measurement instrument.
+This correlation signifies a form of entanglement: once the instrument is observed to be in the state $\ket{e_i}$, the entire wave function collapses to $\ket{i} \otimes \ket{e_i}$, allowing the system state $\ket{i}$ to be inferred.

-The physical realization of this process requires considerable experimental preparation, including tasks like calibrating the parameterized Hamiltonian, determining the ground state of the entire system, and so forth.
-Nonetheless, in this context, we focus solely on the algorithmic (circuit) level to utilize a simple example to illustrate the generation of entanglement, and the determining of the leftover segment when a partial state of an entangled system is observed.
+The physical realization of this process involves significant experimental preparation, including tasks such as calibrating the parameterized Hamiltonian and determining the ground state of the entire system.
+However, in this context, we focus only on the algorithmic (circuit) level.
+We use a simple example to illustrate the generation of entanglement and the determination of the remaining segment when a partial state of an entangled system is observed.